12 Essential Laundry Room Organizing Tips

 Here, we've highlighted products that will help ease the load and make laundry, dare we say, enjoyable.
 In an effort to streamline the efficiency and make the most of your space, follow along as we share some of our essential organizing tips for any laundry room and make checking laundry off your to-do list easier than you thought possible.

 A Streamlined Laundry Room

 In Kevin Sharkey's laundry room, he wanted everything necessary to clean and care for his clothing in one place.
 He put together kits for minor sewing repairs, stain removal, shoe care, and clothing storage, and set them within easy reach on the lowest shelf.
 A catchall holds loose change, popped buttons, or whatever else is in his pockets.
-He decants powder detergent; a glass container makes it easier to see when you're running low than a cardboard box does.
+He decants powder detergent and places it in a glass container, which makes it easier to see when you're running low.

-To keep folded linens organized in neat stacks, flip two shelf brackets on their heads and fasten them to the wall and the shelf with finish washers.
+To keep folded linens organized in neat stacks, flip two shelf brackets on their heads and fasten them to the wall, as well as the shelf with finish washers.